-Hepatitis C drug can cause depressionMay 1st, 2012 in Medications /
+Hepatitis C drug can cause depressionMay 1, 2012 in Medicine & Health / Medications

 There's a high rate of depression among patients with hepatitis C, but a standard treatment for the disease includes a drug, interferon, that can cause depression.

 In a review article, researchers tackle the complexities of diagnosing and managing depression before and after initiating treatment with interferon.

 Dr. Murali S. Rao of Loyola University Medical Center is a co-author of the study, published in the International Journal of Interferon, Cytokine and Mediator Research.

 "Depression is a relatively frequent and potentially serious complication of interferon therapy for hepatitis C virus infection," the researchers write.
 "However, other etiologies [causes] of depression may coexist and have to be carefully excluded."